Physicslibrary/ARKit-Stereoscope/README.md

 1. Apple Swift Playgrounds (2.2) from iOS App Store.
 Swift Playgrounds lets kids program their iPad directly to experiment with ARKit and Scenekit.
 2. Apple Safari for making 3D OBJ files from NASA Moon Trek
-3. Apple Files app from iOS App Store to store and unzip files for Swift Playgrounds to read
+3. Apple Files app from iOS App Store to store and unzip files for Swift Playgrounds to read (not required if already have own file manager app to unzip and organize files)

 <img src="owl-viewer.jpg" width="640">